F. Vincent Vernuccio: Pa. leads way to protect worker freedom

 It is important that public employees get accurate information to make an informed decision about what is best for them.
 National outreach efforts to workers like the My Pay My Say campaign are serving this needed purpose as states make it difficult for public employees to learn about and exercise their rights.
 However, legislation is also needed to protect First Amendment rights and ensure compliance with Janus.

 Pennsylvania’s Senate Bill 1278, introduced by Sen. John Eichelberger Jr., R-Altoona, is likely the strongest post-Janus legislation in the country protecting public employees.
-Unlike most of the other proposed bills or recently enacted legislation regarding government unions, SB 1278 seeks to enhance protections for Pennsylvania civil servants and ensure the state complies with the Janus decision.
+SB 1278 seeks to enhance protections for Pennsylvania civil servants and ensure the state complies with the Janus decision.

 Recently the Senate Majority Policy Committee held a hearing on how the bill protects the Supreme Court’s intent in Janus.